-There has been a liaison for many years between AiTS and De Montfort University with the University Certificate in Professional Development in FRCI, which has now developed into the Foundation Degree in FRCI.
+There has been a liaison for many years between AiTS and De Montfort University with the University Certificate in Professional Development in FRCI, which has now developed into the Foundation Degree and Bachelor of Science Degree in FRCI.
 Both of these courses open up opportunities for those wishing to develop a career in collision investigation working for the police, transport companies, engineering consultancy organisations, insurance companies, individual private consultancies and similar organisations.
 The UCPD in FRCI has operated successfully thorough out the world, with students from many countries including U.K., Eire, Belgium, Australia, New Zealand, Germany, Malta and Cyprus.